Snowflake-Labs/snowflake-demo-streamlit/Continuous Integration - Summit Demo/README.md

 # Snowflake Summit Demo 2024

 This repo contains a demo that was used during the Snowflake Summit in June of 2024.
-In this demo we show users how to create a full CI/CD workflow with Github and the SnowCLI, along with how to use Snowflake Cortex inside Streamlit in Snowflake.
+In this demo we show users how to create a full CI/CD workflow with GitHub and the SnowCLI, along with how to use Snowflake Cortex inside Streamlit in Snowflake.

 ## Setup